O.A. 'Bum' Phillips

 Sept.
 29, 1923 - Oct.
 18, 201 3 Orange, Texas

-Bum got his nickname when his little sister's attempts to say "brother" came out "bumble" and later "bum."
-Of his nickname, Bum has joked, "I don't mind being called Bum, just as long as you don't put a ‘you’ in front of it."
+Bum got his nickname from his little sister's attempts to say "brother," which came out "bumble" and later "bum."
+Of his nickname, Bum has joked, "I don't mind being called Bum, just as long as you don't put a 'you' in front of it."

-Phillips began working as defensive coordinator of the San Diego Chargers and then following head coach Sid Gillam to the Houston Oilers in 1974.
-The team had just suffered through consecutive 1-13 seasons, but Bum created a defense that turned the team around.
-They finished the season 7-7.
+Phillips was hired as the defensive coordinator of the San Diego Chargers and then following head coach Sid Gillam to the Houston Oilers in 1974.
+The team had just suffered through consecutive 1-13 seasons, but Bum created a defense that improved the team to a record of 7-7.

 Phillips served as the Oilers' head coach through 1980 and was the winningest coach in franchise history with a 55-35 record.
 He became the head coach for the New Orleans Saints from 1981 to 1985, retiring after his last season.

-His son Wade has followed in his father's footsteps, coaching for a number of NFL teams, including the Dallas Cowboys, winning a Super Bowl with the Denver Broncos after the 2015 season and being named the Associated Press NFL Assistant Coach of the Year.
+His son Wade has followed in his father's footsteps, coaching for a number of NFL teams, including the Dallas Cowboys as head coach, winning a Super Bowl with the Denver Broncos, and being named the Associated Press NFL Assistant Coach of the Year.
 His grandson Wes is also an NFL assistant coach.